phonglam3103/phonglam3103.github.io/_pages/home.md

 permalink: /
 ---

-### About me
+### About Me

-I am a Master's student in Pharmaceutical Modeling at [Uppsala University, Sweden](https://uu.se) (ranked 28 in Pharmacy & Pharmacology according to QS Ranking 2024).
-My research interests involve the use of computational methods (molecular docking, dynamics simulation, and machine learning) to advance the drug discovery process.
-In Fall 2024, I will be doing my thesis project related to G-protein coupled receptors (GPCR) under the supervision of Professor Jens Carlsson ([https://www.carlssonlab.org/](https://www.carlssonlab.org/)) at the Department of Cell and Molecular Biology, Uppsala University.
+I am currently pursuing a Master's degree in Pharmaceutical Modeling at [Uppsala University, Sweden](https://uu.se), which is ranked 28th in Pharmacy & Pharmacology according to the QS Ranking 2024.
+My academic journey is fueled by a passion for leveraging computational methods to drive advancements in drug discovery.

+In the fall of 2024, I am eagerly anticipating embarking on my thesis project, focusing on G-protein coupled receptors (GPCRs), under the supervision of Professor Jens Carlsson at the Department of Cell and Molecular Biology, Uppsala University.
+You can learn more about the ongoing research in our group at [https://www.carlssonlab.org/](https://www.carlssonlab.org/).

-I obtained my pharmacist degree in 2022 from [University of Medicine and Pharmacy at Ho Chi Minh City, Vietnam] (https://ump.edu.vn), achieving a rank of 2/368 at the end of the program.
-During my undergraduate program, I conducted my thesis under the supervision of [Prof. Khac-Minh Thai](https://scholar.google.com/citations?hl=en&user=UnKYFLoAAAAJ) and [Dr. Tan Thanh Mai](scholar.google.com/citations?user=E1atHc8AAAAJ&hl=en), in which I employed different molecular modeling methods (docking, molecular dynamics simulation, and binding free energy estimation) to find potential inhibitors for the protein-protein interaction of IL-33/ST2.
-Additionally, I also adapted and employed an in-vitro method to evaluate the binding properties of most putative hits using the fluorescent quenching principles.
-The findings from the thesis could pave the way for further development toward IL-33 inhibition using small molecules.
-After graduation, I continued to work as a graduate research assistant and have involved in several CADD projects.
-For more information, see my [Publications] ({{ site.url }}{{ site.baseurl }}/publications).
+Prior to my current pursuits, I earned my Pharmacist degree in 2022 from the [University of Medicine and Pharmacy at Ho Chi Minh City, Vietnam](https://ump.edu.vn), where I graduated with distinction, ranking second out of a cohort of 368 students.
+During my undergraduate studies, I have conducted my thesis project under the supervision of Prof. Khac-Minh Thai and Dr. Tan Thanh Mai.
+My thesis project focused on employing advanced molecular modeling techniques, including molecular docking, molecular dynamics simulation, and binding free energy estimation, to identify potential inhibitors for the protein-protein interaction of IL-33/ST2.
+Additionally, I spearheaded in-vitro evaluations of the binding properties of promising compounds using fluorescent quenching principles.
+These findings hold significant promise for advancing IL-33 inhibition using small molecules and underscore my commitment to translating computational insights into tangible therapeutic solutions.

+Following graduation, I transitioned seamlessly into a role as a graduate research assistant, contributing my expertise to a range of computer-aided drug design (CADD) projects.
+For a comprehensive overview of my academic contributions, please refer to my [Publications](INSERT_PUBLICATIONS_LINK_HERE).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->